namanmanchanda09/American-Sign-Language-Detection-using-Computer-Vision/README.md

 * **Rigid muscles:** Muscle stiffness may occur in any part of your body.
 The stiff muscles can be painful and limit your range of motion.
 * **Writing changes:** It may become hard to write, and your writing may appear small.

+### Solution

+A 2017 study found that Parkinson's can be detected using
+* Speed of Drawing
+* Pen Pressure

+We’ll be leveraging the fact that two of the most common Parkinson’s symptoms include tremors and muscle rigidity which directly impact the visual appearance of a hand drawn spiral and wave.